 FAQs

 Home euthanasia avoids the bustle and noise found at many hospitals and there is no need to travel.
-I strive to make sure everything is explained and that we minimize stress for both pet and family.
-I will discuss the current health issues and can offer other options to euthanasia if it seems reasonable and appropriate.
+We strive to make sure everything is explained and that we minimize stress for both pet and family.
+We will discuss the current health issues and can offer other options to euthanasia if it seems reasonable and appropriate.

 What happens to my pet after the euthanasia?

 I can provide help in arranging for care of your pet after euthanasia.
 A discussion of euthanasia after care is one that ideally has been undertaken some time before euthanasia is performed.
 If it has not been discussed before, it will be discussed at that time.
-Cremations are generally performed at Until We Meet Again in North Vancouver.
+Cremations are generally performed at Gateway Pet Memorial Service in North Surrey.

-Until We Meet Again offers a variety of services and options that some people might be interested in.
-I encourage those interested to look at their website prior to the visit.
+Gateway offers a variety of services and options that some people might be interested in.
+I encourage those interested to look at their website prior to the visit gatewaypetmemorial.com .
 In addition to cremation services, they offer a viewing service and number of related products, such as specialty urns and other memorials or keepsakes.
 They also provide information that may help those grieving the loss of pets on their website.
-Once monthly, they host a Grief Support Group meeting at their office in North Vancouver; a Certified Grief Counselor is present.
-I recommend contacting Until We Meet Again that day, to ensure that it was not cancelled on short notice.

 What is the focus of this practice?